What's on My Network? Using Large Language Models to Identify Real-World IoT Devices at Scale: Related Work

-These limitations motivate a shift toward models that can synthesize and interpret fragmented evidence instead of relying on brittle feature groupings.
-Recent work has explored LLMs for entity resolution~\citep{kojima2022large, perez2021true} and open‑schema extraction~\citep{li2023open}.
-Sarabi et al.~\citep{sarabi2023llm} use transformers on Internet‑wide banner text to cluster services and generate regex fingerprints.
-Similar to prior works, their approach depends on richly labeled scan data and static fingerprint generation.
-To the best of our knowledge, this is the first work to apply LLMs as context‑aware inference models over noisy, semi‑structured IoT metadata for device fingerprinting.
-Unlike conventional pipelines that treat metadata as fixed feature vectors, we treat it as structured context to be reasoned over—enabling open‑world, long‑tail inference under inconsistency and sparsity.
+These limitations motivate a shift toward models that can synthesize and interpret fragmented evidence rather than relying on brittle feature groupings.
+Recent work has explored LLMs for entity resolution~\citep{kojima2022large, perez2021true}, open-schema extraction~\citep{li2023open}, and the clustering of Internet-wide banner text to derive regex fingerprints~\citep{sarabi2023llm}.
+While these approaches demonstrate strong reasoning capabilities over coherent and self-descriptive textual inputs, they do not address the challenges identified above.
+In particular, even the closest work~\citep{sarabi2023llm} focuses on actively collected, device-advertised banner strings.
+Our setting is fundamentally different: inference must be drawn from noisy passive metadata and crowdsourced labels, which are often partial, aliased, or inconsistent.
+To the best of our knowledge, our work is the first to apply LLMs as context-aware inference models over such semi-structured IoT metadata, treating it not as fixed feature vectors but as structured context for reasoning—enabling open-world, long-tail inference under sparsity and inconsistency.